-As there are no health and safety representatives in the workplace, and no other nominated representatives, the company consulted with the seven workers directly.
+As there are no health and safety representatives in the workplace, the company consulted with the seven workers directly.

 How to consult

 The agreed consultation procedure for the workplace is the regular weekly meeting with workers where work health and safety is always an item on the agenda.